Forncett St Mary: Notable residents

+Governance

+Forncett St Mary is part of the electoral ward of Forncett for local elections and is part of the district of South Norfolk.

+The village's national constituency is South Norfolk which has been represented by the Labour's Ben Goldsborough MP since 2024.

-War Memorial
+War memorial

 Forncett St. Mary's war memorial takes the form of a marble crucifix atop a hexagonal plinth, located inside St. Mary's Churchyard.
-The memorial lists the following names for the First World War:
+The memorial was unveiled in November 1921 and lists the following names for the First World War: